Dendro-X0/next-ecommercekit-monorepo/docs/media-storage.md

-# Media Storage Integration (Plan)
+# Media Storage Integration

-This document outlines the plan to integrate persistent storage for product/category media.
-The current admin uploader renders previews but persists placeholder URLs.
-We will add a first‑class storage integration to enable reliable image/video uploads in production.
+S3-backed storage is implemented for product/category media.
+Admin uploads now persist real image/video URLs using a Next.js Route Handler at `/api/uploads`.
+When S3 is not configured, the route falls back to saving in `public/uploads/` for local dev.

 ## Goals